AdobeDocs/campaign-web.en/help/v8/workflows/activities/combine.md

 ## General configuration {#general}

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_intersection_merging_options"
+>title="Intersection merging options"
+>abstract="The intersection allows you to keep only the elements common to the different inbound populations in the activity.
+In the Sets to join section, check all the previous activities you wish you join."

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_exclusion_merging_options"
+>title="Exclusion merging options"
+>abstract="The exclusion allows you to exclude elements from one population according to certain criteria.
+In the Sets to join section, check all the previous activities you wish you join."

 Follow these common steps to start configuring the **Combine** activity:

 1. Add multiple activities such as **Build audience** activities to form at least two different execution branches.